christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 analysis, and historical correlation and timeline analysis.
 The sources that inspired my work are listed in the 'Bibliography' section at the end of the book.

-*Disclaimer: While this work challenges mainstream narratives, every claim is grounded in archaeological, textual, or etymological evidence.
-Reader discretion is advised—this is not traditional historiography.

 #### Introduction